mramshaw/NoteM/Events.md

 ## Rationale

-Even though this is a relatively small application, the number of events (user and otherwise) to be logged is really surprising.
+Even though this is a relatively small application, the number of events (user and otherwise) to be logged is surprising.

-[Presently ___30___ (although all will not be logged) and this is without any attempt to log hardware, language or demographic characteristics.]
+[Presently ___30___ (although not all will be logged) and this is without any consideration of hardware/language/demographic characteristics - these are investigated in [Logging](Logging.md).]

-This document is an attempt to list all log events.
-While it may prove unnecessary to log all of them, the first step in deciding what level of granularity is needed for debugging/logging/analytics purposes is to list all of the possible events to be logged.
+This document is an attempt to list all events.
+While it may be unnecessary to log all of them, the first step in deciding what level of granularity is needed for debugging/logging/analytics purposes is to list all of the possible events to be logged.